Roche to sell cheaper cancer drugs in India

 However, Roche has in the past argued that consumers everywhere should pay the same price for its cancer drugs.

-The Wall Street Journal earlier on Friday quoted Roche's head of Middle East and Asian markets as saying the cheaper versions would be renamed for the Indian market and be packed by Emcure Pharmaceuticals in an effort to gain market share.
+The Swiss company said the cheaper versions would be renamed for the Indian market and be packed by Emcure Pharmaceuticals in an effort to gain market share, confirming an earlier report in the Wall Street Journal.

+The decision to give the cheaper versions distinct names for the Indian market may help Roche limit the risk that wholesalers buy up the products and try and re-sell them in premium-priced markets such as the United States and Europe.

+The trading of pharmaceuticals by middlemen, often via Internet pharmacies, is a growing headache for drug companies and can conceal counterfeits - as happened recently when fake copies of Avastin, another Roche drug, where shipped from the Middle East through Europe to California.

+Under the deal with Emcure, Roche will continue to make the cancer medicines at its plants in the United States, Singapore and Germany and ship vials of the drugs to Emcure for packaging.
+Grotzky added that the alliance was triggered in part by India's desire to see global pharmaceutical companies sign partnerships with Indian companies.

-In the Bayer case, the Indian government for the first time issued a so-called compulsory license to local drugmaker Natco Pharma to make and sell a generic version of Bayer's Nexavar, a liver and kidney cancer drug, inside the country.
+In the Bayer case, the Indian government for the first time issued a so-called compulsory licence to local drugmaker Natco Pharma (NATP.NS) to make and sell a generic version of Bayer's Nexavar, a liver and kidney cancer drug, inside the country.

-Under world trade rules, compulsory licenses are available to nations to issue in certain cases where life-saving treatments are unaffordable.
+Under world trade rules, compulsory licences are available to nations to issue in certain cases where life-saving treatments are unaffordable.

 With around 40 percent of India's population living below the poverty line, healthcare is an upper-middle-class luxury.